cosmos/ibc-go/e2e/README.md

 to an existing test suite ***in the same file***, or create a new test suite in a new file and add test functions there.
 New test files should follow the convention of `module_name_test.go`.

+After creating a new test file, be sure to add a build constraint that ensures this file will **not** be included in the package to be built when running tests locally via `make test`.
+For an example of this, see any of the existing test files.

 New test suites should be composed of `testsuite.E2ETestSuite`.
 This type has lots of useful helper functionality that will be quite common in most tests.